-The VAT payment deferral period ended on 30 June so, as of 1 July, VAT registered businesses must:
+The VAT payment deferral period ended on 30 June 2020 so, as of 1 July, VAT registered businesses needed to:

 - submit VAT returns as normal, and on time

 - pay the VAT in full on payments due after 30 June